 2006-2007.
 Wisconsin Department of Natural Resources Mapping and Spatial Analysis of Prairie Remnants and Development of a GIS Model for Predicting Remnant Locations in Southwest Wisconsin. with Sarah Carter and Richard Henderson.

 Egan, Dave and John Harrington, editors.
 2006.
 The Conservation Legacy Lives On…Proceedings of the 19th North American Prairie Conference.
 Madison.

 Harrington, John and Aaron Stephenson.
 2005.
 Vegetation Survey and Analysis of the Wilkie/McNutt Properties, Ice Age National Scientific Reserve.
 National Park Service, Ice Age Trail Office, Madison, WI.

-Research Studies by Recent Graduate Students
+Research Studies by Graduate Students

 Slocum, Evan.
 2012.
 Changing planting trends and species composition of the Madison area urban forest.
 MS Landscape Architecture